irconde/M.I.A./README.md

 ## Structure

 ### Pilot GUI
 Contains the React App and a File Server to manage the DICOS-TDR Images locally.
-The images received from the mock command server are stored in the folders directory 'img' folder in the server. <br />
+The images received from the mock command server are stored in the folders directory 'img' folder in the server.
 ```
 D:\Documents\Pilot-1.0\dna-atr-pilot-gui\server\img
 ```
 Files are removed once the Pilot GUI goes to the next image and are sent to the server mentioned below.
 ### Server
 This acts as command server.
 It sends DICOS-TDR images to the React App at a set interval.
-As well, it saves images sent back from the Pilot GUI. <br />
+As well, it saves images sent back from the Pilot GUI.

 The files being sent are located in the ./static/img directory.
 ```
 D:\Documents\Pilot-1.0\dna-atr-socket.io-server\static\img
 ```
 Each file is sent at the interval and will send all the files until the last one then ending sending anymore files.
-Optionally, you can set it to reset back at the start of the index and send the same files. <br /> <br />
+Optionally, you can set it to reset back at the start of the index and send the same files.
 To edit the interval, open app.js with your text editor or IDE
 ```
 D:\Documents\Pilot-1.0\dna-atr-socket.io-server\app.js